 The Taiwan government wanted to rid the drinking water of the bad taste and odor.
 To accomplish this goal, CLEAN-FLO guaranteed to increase bottom oxygen in the deepest water to 3.6 mg/l, and guaranteed to reduce ammonia by 70 percent.
 CLEAN-FLO designed the project to remove 1.9 mg/l ammonia at highest flow.

-Two hundred 0.75 hp oilless piston compressors are located in five buildings on the shoreline, forty compressor per building.
-Weighted air line connects from the compressors to 400 microporous diffusers approximately evenly-spaced on the bottom of the reservoir.
+Two hundred 0.75 hp oilless piston compressors are located in five buildings on the shoreline, forty compressors per building.
+Weighted airline connects from the compressors to 400 microporous diffusers approximately evenly-spaced on the bottom of the reservoir.
 Small bubbles rise from the microporous diffusers at the bottom, creating a non-turbulent flow of 227,000 m3/hour (60,000,000 GPM) of water to the surface.
-When the water reaches the surface, it spreads out 0.04 cm (0.1 in) thick, and flows across the surface.
+When the water reaches the surface, it spreads out 0.04 cm (0.1 in) thick and flows across the surface.
 As the water passes through the bacterial culture media, microorganisms lodged on the surface feed on ammonia and phosphorus.

 Dicer Environmental Engineering Service of Koahsiung, Taiwan, prepared the engineering proposal for the Taiwan government.
 Dicer performed all construction work at the job site, with the barrier, culture media and inversion/oxygenation system under the supervision of CLEAN-FLO International, Inc.

 By the time Dicer installed the 400th diffuser in the reservoir, the blue-green algae disappeared.
 This completely removed the bad taste and odor of the drinking water.
 The Water Treatment Company reduced chlorine consumption from 50 mg/l down to 9 – 10 mg/l.
 They reported a resulting savings of $583,000 per year in water treatment costs.